Current position and employer: Research Assistant for the U.S. House of Representatives Committee on Veterans' Affairs

 Current City: Washington, DC

 Why did you choose McCourt?
 I chose McCourt so I could live and take classes in the best city for public policy!
-Washington DC is the best location for foreign policy in the United States so by attending McCourt, I am able to attend talks and lectures, intern with a focus on foreign policy, and take classes from professors that have had a previous career in foreign policy and national security.
+Washington DC is the best location for foreign and congressional policy in the United States.
+By attending McCourt, I was able to attend talks and lectures, intern on the Hill, and take classes from professors that have had a previous career in foreign policy and national security.

-What has been the best part of your experience so far?
+What was the best part of your experience?
 Developing a tight community even during a pandemic has been the best experience at McCourt for me!
 Students attending McCourt are all passionate about public policy, and making positive change happen in a broad area so it has been a great environment to be able to throw around ideas and be challenged by classmates both during class, or in our free time.

-What internships have you had so far during your time at McCourt?
+What internships did you have during your time at McCourt?
 During the summer I interned at Schweitzer Engineering Laboratories as a government affairs intern.
 As an intern I got to work on several projects surrounding critical infrastructure and cybersecurity.
-This fall, I am interning on the Energy and Commerce Committee in the House of Representatives where I have the opportunity to draft questions for hearings, conduct bill research, and brief senior staff on issues related to the committee.
+During the fall of my second year, I interned on the Energy and Commerce Committee in the House of Representatives where I had the opportunity to draft questions for hearings, conduct bill research, and brief senior staff on issues related to the Committee.

-Student organization involvement while at McCourt: I am involved in the Latin America Policy Association (LAPA) and I am also an editor with the Georgetown Public Policy Review.
+Student organization involvement while at McCourt: I was involved in the Latin America Policy Association (LAPA) and the Migration and Refugee Policy Initiative (MRPI).
+I was also a senior online editor with the Georgetown Public Policy Review.

 Undergraduate University, degree, and major: Gonzaga University, BA in History and International Relations

-Hobbies / Interests: In my free time, I enjoy hiking, cooking, making beer, and playing fifa!
+Hobbies / Interests: In my free time, I enjoy hiking, cooking, playing basketball, and nerding out about Game of Thrones!